 Log this event after the user submits an application for a product, service, or program.

-Log this event after the user subscribes to a product or service.
+Log this event after the user agrees to subscribe to a paid product or service.

 Log this event after the user unlocks an achievement in the app.